 Easiest doctor to become: General practitioner

-While this is not technically a specialty, there’s little argument that becoming a GP takes less time and training.
+While this is not technically a medical specialty, there’s little argument that it takes less time and clinical medical training to become a GP.
 But suppose you’re set on looking for a new or alternative specialty that’s more involved than general medicine while ensuring the easiest course and workload.
 In that case, you might find this list from Collegevine4 helpful.
 They rank the easiest specialties based on the average step 1 score and number of publications:

 - Physical Medicine/Rehabilitation